 Best head torch in 2023

-Looking like something that would adorn the bonce of a sci-fi movie villain, part of the pitch for this BioLite contraption is that it is so lightweight at just 50g its user will forget they’re wearing it.
-Convenience further comes in the shape of micro USB charging of its rechargeable battery, and the fact that its front panel can be tilted downward to train on whatever bit of camera kit it is you’re adjusting.
+Convenience further comes in the shape of micro USB charging of its rechargeable battery, and the fact that its front panel can be tilted downward to train on whatever bit of camera kit you’re adjusting.
 Its light modes are versatile, in that a classic white spot beam can be swapped for a dimmable red for night time activity.
-Furthermore an optional accessory in the light diffusing ‘Stuffsack’ lets the headlamp also work as hanging ambient light for your tent, should you be camping in the great outdoors, whereupon the fact that it is water resistant (but not waterproof) will come in handy.(opens in new tab)

-This circular lamp has a great feature that will be loved by those who only need a head torch for emergencies - or who are likely to leave it in a bag for extended periods between expeditions.
-As the BatteryGuard name suggests, there is light switch that physically disconnects the three AAA batteries from the lighting circuitry - so therefore extending cell and torch life by minimizing the chance of battery drain or corrosion.
-The circular beam claims a maximum range of 125 metres, when its 250 lumen lamp is used at maximum power.(opens in new tab)
+This circular lamp has a light switch that physically disconnects the three AAA batteries from the lighting circuitry, thus extending cell and torch life by minimizing the chance of battery drain or corrosion.
+It's a great feature that will be loved by those who only need a head torch for emergencies, or who are likely to leave it in a bag for extended periods between expeditions.
+The circular beam claims a maximum range of 125m, when its 250 lumen lamp is used at maximum power.

 Best LED light panels